How To Block Someone On Tinder So They Don't See Your Profile When They're Swiping

 Unfortunately, other than this slightly roundabout method, though, you can't prevent someone from seeing your profile before they match with you.
 You must match with someone first before there's any kind of interaction between you two, whether that's a conversation or an Unmatch.

 Wondering how exactly to Unmatch with someone, whether it's that pesky ex, or a new match who's harassing you, not taking no for an answer, being sexually explicit, or just irritating you?
 Simply go to your conversation with said person and click the flag on the top righthand side of the screen.
 You will see that you have the options to either "Report [NAME]" or "Unmatch."
 Click Unmatch.

 Once you choose Unmatch, Tinder will ask you for the reason why you want to Unmatch this person.
 From there, you can select whichever option you feel is the most appropriate for your situation, including "inappropriate messages," "inappropriate photos," "feels like spam," "other," (you will be asked to elaborate if you select this one) and "no reason."

 Reporting your match, which you are also more than welcome to do, will notify Tinder that this person is really, really pissing you off.
 And if enough people Report someone, that person could be banned from the app.
 But Reporting someone won't Unmatch them, so you will have to select Unmatch after you Report.

 So, if you're like me and you're panicking about finding your ex on dating apps, you'll just have to sit with the paranoia.
-The good news is, if you do see them, you can always just swipe left.
+The good thing is, if you do see them, you can always just swipe left.
 Problem solved.

 This article was originally published on